 |12.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the M5 has a microphone port, which is missing on the D-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the M5 and the D-LUX 5 have been discontinued, but can regularly be found used on ebay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon M5 better than the Leica D-LUX 5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M5:

 - More detail: Offers more megapixels (24 vs 10MP) with a 58% higher linear resolution.